How to invoice for variation orders and extras on a job

 <p>Contractor Signature: ______________________</p>

 Clients might introduce changes late in the project.
-It's crucial to issue a VO promptly and require client approval before undertaking any extra work.
+It's important to issue a VO promptly and require client approval before undertaking any extra work.
+Late changes can disrupt schedules and increase costs significantly.
+By addressing these variations quickly and efficiently, you reduce the potential for conflict and ensure the project stays on track.

 Maintain a job diary with photos and signed VO logs.
 These records become invaluable if disputes arise.
-Ensure that everything is dated and compiled orderly.
+Ensure that everything is dated and compiled in an orderly fashion.
+This documentation can provide a clear timeline of events, making it easier to resolve disagreements.
+Additionally, fostering open communication with clients throughout the project can help prevent misunderstandings from escalating into disputes.

 - What is a variation order?